* Launches new company signature "One Planet. One Health"

 "The big risk is to avoid transforming ourselves and end up only cutting costs to return cash to shareholders," he said.

-A pledge at the annual shareholder meeting in April for Danone to be certified as a publicly-listed Benefit Corporation (B-Corp) - namely as a for-profit corporation that commits to positive social and environmental goals - was in line with that strategy, he said.
+A pledge at the annual shareholder meeting in April for Danone to be certified as a for-profit corporation that commits to positive social and environmental goals - was in line with that strategy, he said.

 Bid speculation around Danone pushed its shares sharply higher this week.
 Broker Exane said it could be an acquisition target for Kraft Heinz, also citing PepsiCo and Coca Cola as credible suitors.